Bulimia nervosa: Biological

 As with anorexia nervosa, there is evidence of genetic predispositions contributing to the onset of this eating disorder.
 Abnormal levels of many hormones, notably serotonin, have been shown to be responsible for some disordered eating behaviors.
 Brain-derived neurotrophic factor (BDNF) is under investigation as a possible mechanism.

 There is evidence that sex hormones may influence appetite and eating in women and the onset of bulimia nervosa.
 Studies have shown that women with hyperandrogenism and polycystic ovary syndrome have a dysregulation of appetite, along with carbohydrates and fats.
 This dysregulation of appetite is also seen in women with bulimia nervosa.
-In addition, gene knockout studies in mice have shown that mice that have the gene encoding estrogen receptors have decreased fertility due to ovarian dysfunction and dysregulation of androgen receptors.
-In humans, there is evidence that there is an association between polymorphisms in the ERβ (estrogen receptor β) and bulimia, suggesting there is a correlation between sex hormones and bulimia nervosa.
+There is evidence that there is an association between polymorphisms in the ERβ (estrogen receptor β) and bulimia, suggesting there is a correlation between sex hormones and bulimia nervosa.

 Bulimia has been compared to drug addiction, though the empirical support for this characterization is limited.
 However, people with bulimia nervosa may share dopamine D2 receptor-related vulnerabilities with those with substance use disorders.

 Dieting, a common behaviour in bulimics, is associated with lower plasma tryptophan levels.
 Decreased tryptophan levels in the brain, and thus the synthesis of serotonin, such as via acute tryptophan depletion, increases bulimic urges in currently and formerly bulimic individuals within hours.

 Abnormal blood levels of peptides important for the regulation of appetite and energy balance are observed in individuals with bulimia nervosa, but it remains unknown if this is a state or trait.

 In recent years, evolutionary psychiatry as an emerging scientific discipline has been studying mental disorders from an evolutionary perspective.
 If eating disorders, Bulimia nervosa in particular, have evolutionary functions or if they are new modern "lifestyle" problems is still debated.